SOME BELGIAN FUSES

 image 1

-At the beginning of the war, the Belgian artillery was mainly equipped with German (Krupp) guns, built under license in Belgium.
-The fuses specific to that period and material are mostly found in militaria colections.
+At the beginning of the war, the Belgian artillery was mainly equipped with German (Krupp) guns, imported or built under license in Belgium.
+The fuzes specific to that period and material are nowadays pretty rare, and can only be observed in museums or militaria collections.

-Afterwards, mainly french guns and howitzers, given by the France, allowed to that courageous small army to use a sufficiently strong fire power.
-The Belgian fuses from that period are therefore mainly ...
-French fuses !
+Big numbers of these guns were seized by the German Army during Belgium invasion, and the remaining ones soon weared under heavy use, so that mainly French guns and howitzers, given by France, allowed the King Albert I courageous small army to dispose of sufficiently strong fire power.
+The Belgian fuzes from that period are therefore mainly ...
+French fuzes !

 Return at the top of the page